openpnp/openpnp/Vision-Solutions.md

 Note, this will likely work reliably for fiducials, but for nozzle tips, manual adjustment might still be needed, to get the right feature, such as the air bore.
 See [Up-looking Camera Offsets](#up-looking-camera-offsets).

 For manual settings, use the spin control.
 On new machines/cameras, nothing is yet known about the camera viewing scale, therefore the adjustment is in pixels rather than real length units.
-Adjust the diameter up/down until a green circle and cross-hairs appear.
+Adjust the diameter up/down until a green circle and crosshairs appear.
 The circle should hug the fiducial contour, just slightly outside.
 It will snap to it across a certain range of given diameters, it is sufficient to be in that range.
 Remember, you can zoom the camera view using the mouse scroll-wheel.

 ## Calibration Secondary Fiducial

 Preliminary camera calibration also requires looking at a secondary fiducial at different height (Z level).
-This will provide the calibration algorithm with the needed 3D/spacial information to determine the true focal length of the lens and the optical position of the camera in space.
+This will provide the calibration algorithm with the needed 3D/spatial information to determine the true focal length of the lens and the optical position of the camera in space.

-The secondary fiducial should be placed close to the primary fiducial (see previous section), but on an elevated (or lowered) level in Z. The fiducial may be out of focus, but the blur should not go all the way across.
+The secondary fiducial should be placed close to the primary fiducial (see previous section), but at a different Z level (be sure to keep it below the safe Z level).
+The fiducial may be out of focus, but the blur should not go all the way across.
 In the illustration below the middle one is still good, the right one not.
+As with the primary fiducial, when capturing the location of the secondary fiducial, the Z coordinate is the most critical as any error there will result is a camera scaling (units per pixel) error.

 ![Out of Focus](https://user-images.githubusercontent.com/9963310/118112263-0e13e680-b3e5-11eb-818b-64d157866b35.png)

-The placement must not obstruct the camera view on either fiducials from all around them, again so that they can appear anywhere inside and to the edge of the camera view.
+The placement must not obstruct the camera view on either fiducial from all around them, again so that they can appear anywhere inside and to the edge of the camera view.

 You can print out the same fiducial as for the primary fiducial, cut it out with a margin of a few millimeters, and glue it onto a spacer.
 The spacer should be as black and matte as possible.
 All the other rules for the primary fiducial apply equally.